sunfounder/ultimate-sensor-kit/docs/source/arduino_start/00_get_start.rst

 What can Arduino do?
 ---------------------

 Speaking of which, you may have doubts about what Arduino can actually do.
-Suffice it to say, Arduino will solve all your problems.

 Technically speaking, Arduino is a programmable logic controller.
 It is a development board that can be used to create many exciting and creative electronic creations: such as remote-controlled cars, robotic arms, bionic robots, smart homes, etc.

-Arduino boards are straightforward, simple, and powerful, suitable for students, makers and even professional programmers.
+Arduino boards are straightforward, simple, and powerful, making them suitable for students, makers, and professional programmers alike.

-To this day, electronics enthusiasts worldwide continue to develop creative electronic creations based on Arduino development boards.
+To this day, electronics enthusiasts worldwide continue to develop creative projects using Arduino development boards, demonstrating its wide range of applications and capabilities.

 ..
 What is Arduino UNO?
 .. ----------------------